Beam-energy and centrality dependence of direct-photon emission from ultra-relativistic heavy-ion collisions

-The important point is that $A A$ data from different centralities and a wide range of collision energies can be empirically described in terms of \dNch with just two parameters, suggesting some fundamental commonality in the underlying physics.
+The important point is that \AB{A}{A} data from different centralities and a wide range of collision energies can be empirically described in terms of \dNch with just two parameters, suggesting some fundamental commonality in the underlying physics.

-There are two main conclusions from the $A A$ data and the analyses presented in this paper. (i) At a given beam energy the direct photon yield scales with $\dNch^{1.25}$ or \Ncoll for all observed \pt, independent of centrality.
-There seems to be no qualitative change in the photon sources and/or their relative contributions. (ii) From \snn{39 to 2760} the same scaling is observed for \pt$<$ 2 GeV/$c$.
+There are two main conclusions from the analyses presented in this paper. (i) At a given beam energy the direct photon yield scales with $\dNch^{1.25}$ or \Ncoll for all observed \pt.
+There seems to be no qualitative change in the photon sources and/or their relative contributions for different collision centrality or system size. (ii) From \snn{39 to 2760} the same scaling is observed for \pt$<$ 2 GeV/$c$.
 This suggests that the main sources contributing to this \pt range are very similar also across beam energies.